dramanuj/Julefrokost-Bingo/README.md

-# AU-Julefrokost-Bingo
+#Julefrokost-Bingo

-Bingo game for AU Julefrokost
+Bingo game for Julefrokost
 Also contains randomnumber generator